roblafeve/test-starter/README.md

 ## Notes
 - Tests live in `tests`
 - Notice that native module import/export is being used.
 - Normally you would need to reference module imports with a relative or absolute path.
-For convenience, `./src` has been set as the `NODE_PATH`, imports will attempt to resolve their first.
+For convenience, `./src` has been set as the `NODE_PATH`, imports will attempt to resolve there first.